The pregnant wife of an Indianapolis preacher was killed at the end of an alleged crime spree

 “Taylor them told them that he leaned over her body and shot her in the back of the head.
 He leaned further, looked at her face, and watched her bleed,” the documents say.

-The arrests came 10 days after top police officials vowed in no uncertain terms to bring the killer to justice.
+The arrests came 10 days after top police officials vowed to bring the killer to justice.

 “We’re coming to get you,” Hite said at a November 13 news conference.